Estimating Time-Varying Epidemic Severity Rates with Adaptive Deconvolution: Statistical model

 It is reasonable to assume that these Bernoulli random variables are independent.
-Each represents a different patient, whose fates should not affect one another.
-An exception could be if severity rates are being calculated within a very small group of people who share the same scarce resources, for example, if one person's death frees up hospital resources for others, marginally improving their prognosis.
-In general, however, severity rates are typically assessed over a broad population, at the resolution of counties or states or even countries---not single hospitals.
+Each represents a different patient, whose outcomes should not affect one another.
+An exception could arise if severity rates are calculated within a very small, resource-constrained group---for example, if one patient's death frees up hospital resources for others, marginally improving their prognosis \citep{nursing}.
+In general, however, severity rates are typically assessed over a broad population, at the resolution of counties or states or even countries---not single hospitals or nursing homes.
 Henceforth, we make the assumption that individual patient outcomes are independent.
+This assumption of independent Bernoulli outcomes is shared by all other works on severity rates we compare to \citep{UKpaper,germany,ghani,timevar_ifr}.

 Under this assumption, note that \smash{$Y_t \given X_{s\leq t}$} follows a \emph{Poisson-binomial} distribution, where we abbreviate \smash{$X_{s\leq t} = \{X_s : s \leq t\}$}.
-The Poisson-binomial generalizes the binomial distribution, in that it represents a sum of Bernoulli random variables that do not necessarily share the same success probability.
-Indeed, combining \eqref{eq:secondary_incidence} and \eqref{eq:indicator_bernoulli}, we may write
+The Poisson-binomial generalizes the binomial distribution, in that it represents a sum of independent Bernoulli random variables that do not necessarily share the same success probability.
+In the context of severity rates, each Bernoulli trial is whether an individual patient has a secondary event time $t$, as expressed in \eqref{eq:secondary_incidence}.
+Note by \eqref{eq:indicator_bernoulli} that all individuals with primary events on the same dates have the same ``success'' probability; this is $\pi_{k}^{(t-k)}p_{t-k}$ for all $X_{t-k}$ trials at time $t-k$.
+Thus we may concisely write

 where the underbraces indicate the number of times each success probability is repeated.
 A useful fact to record will be the mean and variance of this distribution:

 which follow by linearity of expectation and independence.